StormCreative/frontend-styleguide/css.md

 Please note: To NOT use media queries within a site that isn't responsive then change the values of all the variables mentioned above to false.

 ##### *Image replacement*

+If we need to create a link or have a logo or image which needs to have text for SEO purposes we can use image replacement to keep the text but replace it with the image / logo we require.
+This helps keep up to web standards but also have a visible link.
+To use this simply make sure all the dimensions for the image are within the class styling along with the background image you are using and include the mixin like this: `@include img-replace;`

 ##### *Sprites*